jbcodeforce/shift_left_utils/docs/coding/llm_based_translation.md

 ## Future work

-For any language translation we need to start with a corpus of code source.
-It can be done programmatically from the source language, then for each generated implement the semantically equivalent Flink SQL counterparts.
-As an example taking ksqlDB or Spark SQL as source language.
+For any language translation, we need to start with a corpus of code source.
+It can be done programmatically from the source language, then for each generated code implement the semantically equivalent Flink SQL counterparts.

 The goal of this corpus creation is to identify common ksqlDB or Spark SQL constructs (joins, aggregations, window functions, UDFs, etc.), then manually translate a smaller, diverse set of queries to establish translation rules.
 Then using these rules, we can generate permutations and variations of queries.
 It is crucial to test the generated Flink SQL against a test dataset to ensure semantic equivalence.